softwaresalt/blog/_posts/2022-12-12-coding-agreement-v1.md

 ## Tooling used

 To enforce these rules, a set of tools will be used.
-Decisions on tools to use can be found in the corresponding [ADR](../adr/022_coding_tools.md).
+Decisions on tools to use can be found in the corresponding ADR \..\/adr\/022_coding_tools.md.

 ## Coding guidelines